statamic/v2-docs/content/collections/docs/localization.md

 $statamic = '../statamic';
 ```

-The site root should should also be updated.
+The site root should also be updated.
 Since we're running in a subfolder, you should set this appropriately.
 (Take note of the trailing and leading slashes.)

 ``` .language-php
 $site_root = '/fr/';